-Profile of TRU and the Provincial Economy
+Profile of TRU and the provincial economy

-HOMPSON Rivers University (TRU) is a comprehensive, learner-centered, environmentally responsible institution that serves its regional, national, and international learners and their communities through high quality and flexible education, training, research, and scholarship.
+HOMPSON RIVERS UNIVERSITY (TRU) is a comprehensive, learner-centered, environmentally responsible institution that serves its regional, national, and international learners and their communities through high quality and flexible education, training, research, and scholarship.
 With campuses in Kamloops and Williams Lake, numerous secondary locations, and a variety of online options, the university aims to make quality postsecondary education affordable and accessible.
-In FY 2018-19, TRU served an enrollment of over 28,000 students.
+In FY 2023-24, TRU served an enrollment of over 29,000 students.
+The university's vision is to be community-minded with a global conscience, working to redefine itself as a place of belonging-Kw'seltktnéws (we are all related and interconnected with nature, each other, and all things)-where all people are empowered to transform themselves, their communities, and the world.

-TRU has been part of British Columbia's educational landscape for nearly 50 years, beginning its activities as Cariboo College in 1970.
+TRU has been part of British Columbia's educational landscape for over 50 years, beginning its activities as Cariboo College in 1970.
 Cariboo College became a university college in 1989, offering its first bachelor's degrees in 1991 and changing its name to University College of the Cariboo (UCC).
 In 2005, the college merged with British Columbia Open University (BCOU), becoming a province-designated special purpose university.
 At this time, the university changed its name to Thompson Rivers University, taking its name from its primary location in Kamloops, where the North Thompson and South Thompson Rivers converge.

 Today, TRU offers more than 140 different programs.
-These include bachelor's degrees and pre-professional degrees in fields like accounting, arts, healthcare, and social work, as well as many other shorterterm diplomas and certificates in dozens of fields.
-TRU also offers graduate programs in nine fields, including law, environmental science, education, and nursing, as well as trades courses in more than 30 different areas.
-Approximately 60 of the university's 140 programs are available online through TRU Open Learning.
+These include bachelor's degrees and pre-professional degrees in fields like accounting, arts, healthcare, and social work, as well as many other shorter-term diplomas and certificates in dozens of fields.
+TRU also offers graduate programs in nine fields, including business administration, environmental science, education, and nursing, as well as trades courses in more than a dozen different areas.
+Approximately 60 of the university's programs are available online through TRU Open Learning.